Downtown Minneapolis Businesses Brace For President Trump Rally

 “We’re so excited to have the ‘Trump Baby’ on the roof,” said John Moore, one of the owners at The Saloon on Hennepin Avenue.

-They financed an inflatable balloon of President Trump, similar to the one seen in protests in the United Kingdom this summer.
+They financed an inflatable balloon of President Trump — similar to the one seen in protests in the United Kingdom this summer — via a GoFundMe CrowdRise account.
+The funds were raised by 151 people in four days.

 READ MORE: ‘REALLY NICE!’
 Pres.
 Trump Praises MPD Union’s ‘Cops For Trump’ Shirts & Union President Lt.
 Kroll